memesbachha/basics-command/README.md

 List of All the Termux Basic Commands:

-You can run this command in a sequence to practice and know yourself how these commands work on termux.if you have any questions or ideas please comment I will be happy to help you.

->Note: If any part of the command is green that means it is a variable.
-The green part of the code will change according to the situation.

-# Update all the packages and dependencies installed on the system:

 >apt update && apt upgrade

 # If any update is available it will ask you on the terminal if you want to upgrade or not, press Y if you want the update.